 Sauce Brewing Co

 This microbrewery has everything you’d want in new craft beers.
 Located in Sydney’s inner west, Source Brewing Co is now open to the public and welcoming patrons to try out new special batches.
-They offer a range of ales and lager like Hop sauce, the flagship pale ale offers hints of tropical and stone fruits, perfect for summer, to the rich and complex malt profile of the Infrared Red IPA.
+They offer a range of ales and lagers like Hop sauce – the flagship pale ale offers hints of tropical and stone fruits, perfect for summer – to an ever-changing array of IPA’s, sours and darks..

 1a Mitchell Street, Marrickville NSW 2204